Emil Artur Longen: Biography

 In 1911, he made his mark at the beginnings of Czech cinema, co-authoring and starring in a series of four short comedies about a bon-vivant named Rudi.
-He also directed the last film in the series, Rudi Sportsman.
+He also directed the last film in the series, Rudi sportsman.

 He opened his own cabarets in 1920: Bum (Boom) and Revoluční scéna (The Revolutionary Scene).
 In 1921, he was in his first full-length silent film; Otrávené světlo (The Poisoned Light), playing a magician opposite Karel Lamač and Anny Ondra.
 For a time, he also worked abroad; in Paris, Ljubljana and Berlin.
-Back in Prague in 1925, he and the director, Vladimír Gamza, agreed to merge their theater companies to create a new company named Sečesteal (an acronym for "Spojené ensembly Českého studia E. A. Longena").
+Back in Prague in 1925, he and the director, Vladimír Gamza, agreed to merge their theatre companies to create a new company named Sečesteal (an acronym for "Spojené ensembly Českého studia E. A. Longena").
 It was short-lived, however, so he became an actor and dramaturge at the new Vlasta Burian Theatre.
-While there, in 1927, he wrote a biography of the theater's founder, the comedian Vlasta Burian.
+While there, in 1927, he wrote a biography of the theatre's founder, the comedian Vlasta Burian.